Napier Lion: Design and development

 Early in the First World War, Napier were contracted to build aero engines to designs from other companies, initially a Royal Aircraft Factory model and then Sunbeams.
 Both engines proved to be unreliable and in 1916 Napier decided to design an engine with high power, light weight and low frontal area.
-Napier's engineers laid out the engine with its 12 cylinders in what they called a "broad arrow"—three banks of four cylinders sharing a common crankcase.
-This suggested the design's first name, the Triple-Four.
+Napier's engineers laid out the engine with its 12 cylinders in what they called a "broad arrow"—three banks of four cylinders sharing a common crankshaft.
 The configuration is also known as a W engine.
 The engine was also advanced in form, the heads using four valves per cylinder with twin overhead camshafts on each bank of cylinders and a single block being milled from aluminium instead of the common separate-cylinder steel construction used on almost all other designs.
+In contrast to the long stroke small bore engine designs typical of the period, the Lion engine was also well ahead of its time in being oversquare, the cylinder bore diameter being larger than the crankshaft stroke, this allowing higher engine speeds and greater efficiency.

 Under Arthur Rowledge, the design of the engine, renamed Lion, was completed in 1917; hand-built prototypes ran later that year.
 It was fitted to an Airco DH.9 in early 1918, and many cooling problems were observed during testing.
 The milled block was difficult to build with the required accuracy and the design reverted to separate aluminium cylinders.
 Both problems were solved by the middle of the year and the engine entered production in June 1918.
 The first Lion I versions delivered 450 hp from their 24 litres.
 The power output made the Lion the most powerful Allied aircraft engine, which had previously been the Liberty L-12, producing 400 hp.

 As the most powerful engine available (particularly after a turbocharger became an option in 1922), the Lion went on to commercial success.
 Through the years between the wars the Lion was ubiquitous and Napier manufactured little else.
 They stopped making cars in 1925 and little thought was given to replacing their world-famous product.
 Between the wars the Lion engine powered over 160 different aircraft types.